Roman Imankulov

 The 2025 workflow

-So, my 2024-2025 coding-with-agents style was mostly about giving direct and detailed instructions on what exactly needs to be done.
-Most of the time, in my head, I’ve already seen exactly what needs to be implemented.
-Without agents, I would have to spend the next 30 minutes to a few hours coding my vision.
-With Cursor, instead of writing the code myself, I gave direct and very precise instructions on what needs to be written and provided enough context.
-Since I’m quite opinionated about how the code I write has to look and be organized, I also pass Cursor rules to the context that I want the agent to follow.
+My 2024-2025 style was mostly about giving detailed instructions on what exactly needs to be done.
+Most of the time, I already knew what I wanted.
+Without agents, I’d spend 30 minutes to a few hours writing it myself.
+With Cursor, I gave precise instructions and enough context instead.
+I’m opinionated about how code should look, so I also added Cursor rules for the agent to follow.

 Create a new Django model AccountSettings with a settings field to store account settings in a JSON field.
 Create a new model in the @users/models.py file.
 Create a Django model admin to modify settings.
 Update @users/services.py to create necessary service functions to modify user settings (use @teams/services.py as a role model).
 Create tests and ensure they pass.
 See @.cursor/rules/django-models.mdc and @.cursor/rules/django-tests.mdc.
 Read Linear task PROJECT-123 for more context.

 This is a hypothetical prompt, but it’s a typical one.
-I’ll outline a few things:
+A few things to note:

 Agentic loop